WiseLibs/better-sqlite3/docs/performance.md

 # Performance

-Concurrently reading and writing from an SQLite3 database can be very slow in some cases.
+Concurrently reading and writing from an SQLite database can be very slow in some cases.
 Since concurrency is usually very important in web applications, it's recommended to turn on [WAL mode](https://www.sqlite.org/wal.html) to greatly increase overall performance.

 ```js
 db.pragma('journal_mode = WAL');